-- Aggressive, dual antifungal treatment (liposomal amphotericin B and voriconazole) is recommended because of the high case-fatality rate seen during previous outbreaks of fungal meningitis involving Fusarium.
-Antifungal therapy should be started as soon as possible after collection of CSF. - o Providers should give liposomal amphotericin B - Liposomal amphotericin B should be given at a dose of 5 milligrams per kilogram (mg/kg) IV daily.
-The liposomal preparation of amphotericin B [AmBisome®] is preferred over other lipid formulations because of better CNS penetration and because it has been used during previous outbreaks to treat fungal meningitis.
+- Aggressive combination antifungal treatment with liposomal amphotericin B (Ambisome[®]), voriconazole, and fosmanogepix is recommended because of the high case-fatality rate seen during previous outbreaks of fungal meningitis involving Fusarium and the highly-resistant profile (Table 1) of Fusarium solani isolated from a patient during the current outbreak.
+Antifungal therapy should be started as soon as possible after collection of CSF. - Providers should give liposomal amphotericin B (Ambisome®) - Liposomal amphotericin B should be given at a dose of 10 milligrams per kilogram (mg/kg) IV daily.
+The liposomal preparation of amphotericin B (AmBisome®) is preferred over other lipid formulations because of better CNS penetration and because it has been used during previous outbreaks to treat fungal meningitis.
 Nephrotoxicity is a common complication of amphotericin B therapy, including therapy with lipid formulations of amphotericin B. - Kidney function and electrolytes should be monitored closely in patients receiving any amphotericin B formulation.
 Administration of 1 liter of normal saline IV before amphotericin B infusion may be considered to minimize risk of nephrotoxicity.
 Providers and patients should also be aware of and monitor for other potential adverse effects of amphotericin B formulations.